MACHINE SAFEGUARDING 101

 Feeding and Ejection Systems

-Operators can use tools to feed and remove material into and from machines so as to keep their hands away from the point of operation.
-However, this must be done only in conjunction with the guards and safeguarding devices described previously.
-Hand tools are not point-of-operation guarding or safeguarding devices and they need to be designed to allow employees’ hands to remain outside of the machine danger area.
+Operators can use tools to feed and remove material into and from machines so as to keep their hands away from a point of operation hazard.
+However, this must be done only in conjunction with any, or a combination of the hazard reduction devices described previously.
+Hand tools are not considered safeguarding devices, but rather are complimentary devices designed to allow employees’ hands to remain outside of the hazard area while feeding material, removing material, or clearing jams.
 Using hand tools requires close supervision to ensure that the operator does not bypass their use to increase production.
-It is recommended that these tools be stored near the operation to promote their use.
+It is recommended that these tools be designed and constructed of a “crushable” material (such as aluminum), and stored near the operation to promote their use.

 As an employer, you need to consider housekeeping practices, employee apparel, and employee training.
 Implement good housekeeping practices to promote safe working conditions around machinery by doing the following: